-ARF2004 (L) - Comm/Nav and Instrument Systems | 1 Semester Credits students should be able to explain the operation and maintenance of aircraft communication, navigation, and instrument systems.
+ARF2004 (L) - Comm/Nav and Instrument Systems | 1 Semester Credits

+This course covers the theory, operation, and maintenance of aircraft communication and navigation systems and the wide range of aircraft instrument systems found in today's aircraft.
+Upon successful completion of this course, students should be able to explain the operation and maintenance of aircraft communication, navigation, and instrument systems.
 Prerequisites: ARF2004 (DE) GEN1001 (L), GEN1002 (L), AFP1001 (L) (52 Lab Hours)